 Please visit the Course structure page for a full list of the modules and module information.

-Is the UCWE available for full-time and online education?
+Is the UCWE offered full-time and online?

 How long does the UCWE take to complete?

 This course takes six or 12 weeks online, or five weeks face-to-face.

 Do I need a computer or laptop to do the UCWE?